Current Programmes 21/22

 Mind & Movement – Health & Wellbeing through Physical Activity, Dance & Mental Wellbeing

-Dance Woking has been undertaking a pilot project working with Woking & Surrey Youth service team to offer dance and creative activities on school premises to address the issue of mental health and wellbeing in young people.
+Dance Woking undertook a pilot project working with Woking Youth service to offer dance and creative activities on school premises to address the issue of mental health and wellbeing in young people and as a result able to deliver a bespoke programme for schools.
 Dancing can make a person feel physically refreshed and improve their mood, tackling serious issues including anxiety and depression.
 Group dancing is a tool to release daily stress, a distraction from everyday worries and an outlet for imagination and emotion.

 Suitable for all year groups and targeted via PHSE Team